aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/search-and-replace/replace-text-in-a-worksheet/_index.md

 | **folder**      | string | query    | The folder that contains the file. |
 | **storageName** | string | query    | The storage service name.          |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/PostWorsheetTextReplace) defines this publicly accessible interface.
+The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/PostWorksheetTextReplace) defines this publicly accessible interface.

-You can use the cURL command‑line tool to call the service:
+You can use the cURL command-line tool to call the service:

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}